slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The best way to keep a prisoner from escaping is to make sure he never knows he's in prison."
 -- Fyodor Dostoyevsky*
-> *"The eyes do not see what the mind does not want."
--- Proverb*
 > *"Hatred is the coward's revenge for being intimidated."
 -- George Bernard Shaw*
 > *"Fear arrives when we imagine everything depends on us."